 CCA CRUISING GUIDE TO NEWFOUNDLAND

-The editor of this guide make a special appeal to all cruisers sailing to Newfoundland - PLEASE keep notes on your travels and send us updated information and pictures to my email: email@example.com
+The editor of this guide makes a special appeal to all cruisers sailing to Newfoundland - PLEASE keep notes on your travels and send us updated information and pictures to this email: firstname.lastname@example.org

 CCA CRUISING GUIDES – CRITERIA FOR HARBOUR SUBMISSIONS & UPDATES